sybond/wanproxy/README.md

 # wanproxy
 WANProxy is a self-contained, portable WAN Optimization proxy.
-This is an attempt to provide working version of under Solaris.
+This is an attempt to provide working build environment under Solaris.